yanglf1121/NuSeT/README.md

 **NuSeT works better for moderate sized nuclei/cells, please adjust the 'resize ratio' in 'Configuration' section under 'Predicting' module.
 For optimal nuclei/cells sizes, please refer to images under 'sample_image' folder.**

+**Update: we have noticed that the new OS update on Macbook is conflicting with tkinter graphic user interface, if that is the case, please use the NuSeT_CL (command line version) instead**

 After finishing installing packages, download the 2 weight files from google drive:(https://drive.google.com/file/d/1fcs1F2lGPX0ejzEGPZ63YNF3AmUbdBcM/view?usp=sharing https://drive.google.com/file/d/1hythQfvD6kbaUClAPY96nHcXB7RXVmBx/view?usp=sharing), move those files to Network/ folder.
 Then navigate to the root folder of this repo (NuSeT/), in the command line run *python3 NuSeT.py*.